 The Bunching Strategy

-If your annual charitable giving is close to but below the standard deduction threshold, bunching — concentrating multiple years of donations into a single tax year — can provide significant savings.
-Here's an example for a married couple filing jointly:
+If your annual charitable giving is close to but below the itemization threshold, bunching - concentrating multiple years of donations into a single tax year - can provide significant savings.
+Here is a 2026 example for a married couple filing jointly with $18,000 of other itemized deductions each year:

 | Strategy | Year 1 | Year 2 | 2-Year Total Deduction |